elec327/elec327.github.io/lab2/index.md

 1. Either examine the PCB closely or look at the schematic for the pendant.
 Which GPIO pins are connected to LEDs?

-2. In a normal diode, which terminal does positive (conventional) current flow out of, cathode or anode?
+2. In a normal, canonical (i.e., atomic), forward operating (i.e., not-breaking-down) diode, which terminal does positive (conventional) current flow out of, cathode or anode?
 In the pendant circuit, which pin is this terminal connected to?

 3. What value (0 or 1) will result in the diode turning on?
 How would the circuit be changed to allow the other value to turn the diode on?